The practice problem

 Transitional Safeguarding is an emergent concept, which aims to stimulate evidence-informed multi-agency local safeguarding systems change across services for children’s and adults’ safeguarding.
 The term was coined following a review of practice evidence by Research in Practice and engagement with the sector.
 Innovation based on Transitional Safeguarding will be informed by evidence of the distinctive developmental needs of adolescents transitioning into young adulthood, and better reflect the connected nature of harm and its impact for individuals, services and society.

 The case studies

 Local areas engaging with Transitional Safeguarding are already beginning to apply the approach in systems re-design and service delivery.
-This developmental stage makes the prospect of researching innovation in this context an exciting one, with opportunities for the Innovate Project to map closely how developments unfold and what challenges and opportunities are encountered along the way.
-Two different local authorities, organisations or networks in the UK will be involved as case studies of Transitional Safeguarding.
-Each case study will look at how practice or service innovations are developed in that specific system.
-We will consider why Transitional Safeguarding was chosen for that context and how local factors influence the way it is interpreted and implemented.
-We will explore the specific levers and barriers to innovation which are encountered in each site.
-Through this, we will learn more about the effectiveness of the Transitional Safeguarding approach and how it might be scaled and spread elsewhere.
+This developmental stage has made researching innovation in this context exciting, with opportunities for the Innovate Project to map closely how developments unfold and what challenges and opportunities are encountered along the way.
+We have considered with our case study sites why Transitional Safeguarding was chosen for that context and how local factors influence the way it is interpreted and implemented.
+We have explored the specific facilitators of, and barriers to, innovation which are encountered in each site.
+Learning is ongoing about the effectiveness of the Transitional Safeguarding approach and how it might be scaled and spread elsewhere.